How To Generate A Windows 10 Performance Test Report

 There are plenty of points to check, but unfortunately, nothing about the graphics card.

-If there is an apparent issue, you will probably find it in the ”Summary” section.
-This shows you which program is occupying the greatest percentage of your CPU and other information, such as which applications are using the most bandwidth, both downloading and uploading.
+If there is an obvious issue, you will probably find it in the ”Summary” section.
+This shows you which program is occupying the largest percentage of your CPU and other information, such as which applications are using the most bandwidth, both downloading and uploading.

 If you want a more detailed report on any of these, there are separate sections where you can see the full CPU, network, and disk reports which will help you gain a much more complete insight into which operations your PC is executing.